G

 Goberian, is a mix between Golden retriever and husky. is a good dog for a family, active, healthy, strong and social.

 As the issue is with all the other hybrid breeds, Goberians are prone to several health conditions that come from the Siberian Husky and the Golden Retriever.
-However, there can never be a guarantee that a dog would inherit any problems from its parents.
+However, there can never be a guarantee that a dog will inherit any problems from its parents.
 After all, the long-term health of the dog cannot be predicted in any way.

 Some of the problems that Goberians are prone to include Von Willebrand’s disease, epilepsy, and osteochondritis dissecans.
 Von Willebrand disease will impact the animal for life, preventing their blood from clotting correctly, leading to major risks if the animal were to become injured.
 Epilepsy affects the brain, causing seizures that can be damaging to their health.
 Osteochondritis dissecans impacts the joints, causing the bone to die without the correct circulation of blood.

 Goberians can also succumb to eye problems and dysplasia of the joints.
 The lifespan of these dogs is about 10 to 15 years, so it is important to get them the necessary veterinary care as needed.
-Overall, the health problems faced by Goberians include:

 Temperament